-If SHS qualifies for state in an activity, the principal may allow students to attend the event and still participate in their activities that day.
-Students who want to attend and support SHS will need to get a permission slip from the office and get approval from their teachers and parents ahead of time.
-The principal (at his/her discretion) will determine the amount of time that will be excused based on when SHS competes.
-Forms are available in the office.
-Students that do not complete a form in advance will be assigned to make up class time.
+If SHS qualifies for state in an activity, students who want to attend and support SHS will need to get a form from the office and get approval from their teachers, parents, and administrators ahead of time.
+The administration will determine the amount of time that will be excused based on when SHS competes.
+Failure to complete the form will result in an unexcused absence and no participation in extracurricular activities.
+Students that complete the form will be granted an excused absence and allowed to participate in extracurricular activities for the day.